about

 Everyone loves good things.

-Indeed, that simple idea now rests at the heart of this project.
+Indeed, that little idea now rests at the heart of this project.

 This project is about sharing good things.

-It's about caring for Creation, our shared planet and its bounty.
+It's about caring for Creation, our shared planet, it creatures, and its bounty.

-It's about sharing stories, sharing traditions, and sharing the best that our friends from around the world have to offer.
+It's about sharing stories, sharing traditions, and sharing the best that the world has to offer.

-I invite you to weave yourself into this story, to celebrate something pure, and to share with us some good things.
+I invite you to weave yourself into this story, to celebrate something pure and true . . . to share some good things.

 ~ Peter